ArneBinder/pytorch-ie-hydra-template-1/README.md

 class ExampleDocument(TextDocument):
     entities: AnnotationList[LabeledSpan] = annotation_field(target="text")

+def predict():
+   """
+   Example of inference with trained model.
+   It loads pretrained NER model.
+Then it creates an example document (PyTorch-IE Document) and predicts entities from the text in the document.
+   """
    document = ExampleDocument(
        "“Making a super tasty alt-chicken wing is only half of it,” said Po Bronson, general partner at SOSV and managing director of IndieBio."
    )

-# see below for the long version
+   # model path can be set to a location at huggingface as shown below or local path to the training result serialized to out_path
    ner_pipeline = AutoPipeline.from_pretrained("pie/example-ner-spanclf-conll03", device=-1, num_workers=0)

    ner_pipeline(document, predict_field="entities")

    for entity in document.entities.predictions:
        print(f"{entity} -> {entity.label}")

+if __name__ == "__main__":
+    predict()

 # Result:
 # IndieBio -> ORG